-Anderson Mill Road Baptist Church could not have had a more humble beginning.
+Church at The Mill could not have had a more humble beginning.
 Answering a call to establish a mission on the west side of Spartanburg, Pastor Floyd Loudermilk and his wife Sara gathered a small group of people in their living room in February of 1988.

-The land across Sundyal became available, the church purchased it in January 1999.
-They divided the building plan into two phases -- a Christian Life Center (CLC) to be built first and a new sanctuary to come later.
+Then the land across Sundyal became available, so the church purchased it in January 1999.
+They divided the building plan into two phases: a Christian Life Center (CLC) to be built first and a new sanctuary to come later.
 The CLC opened for church activity on groundbreaking.
-Several years later, after expanding to three services in the original sanctuary, construction on the second phase of the building plan began.
-The congregation held its first worship service in the newly-constructed sanctuary on March 8, 2009.
+Several years then, after expanding to three services in the original sanctuary, construction on the second phase of the building plan began.
+The congregation held its first worship service in the newly-constructed sanctuary on March 8th, 2009.

-With packed Sunday morning services and exploding numbers of members and visitors, the time has come for Church at The Mill’s fourth building project.
-The congregation gathered to break ground for the new sanctuary on August 20, 2017.
-Once the construction is complete and the church moves into its final worship center, the building housing the current sanctuary will become a dedicated space for Church at The Mill’s vibrant children’s ministry.
+With packed Sunday morning services and exploding numbers of members and visitors, the time had come for Church at The Mill’s fourth building project.
+The congregation gathered to break ground for the new sanctuary on August 20th, 2017.
+Thanks to the faithfulness and generosity of the church members, Church at The Mill now has a state-of-the-art worship center that seats 2,000+ individuals.
+Also, the old sanctuary is now our dedicated kids' building.

 While appreciating the increased need for space, Church at The Mill has never been concerned with numbers.
 It exists for the sole purpose of worshipping and honoring a faithful God by sending its people out into the world to share the Gospel and make disciples, seeking the Lord’s will in all matters.